xh2012/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

 ![alt text][image9]

 the model seems to be certain at every image it predict.And then it gets wrong in the 3rd image, It mistake the "Roudabout Mandatory" as a "Speed Limit(30km/h)", but "Roudabout Mandatory" is in the 4th place .....